aishi1528/Weather-app/README.md

 # Weather-app
-This app helps you know the weather condition of an city in the world
+This app helps you know the weather conditions of any city in the world